Spotify Isn't What We Wish it Was (And That's OK)

-Streamers are making it easier than ever to listen to and distribute music.
-What they are not and will not be doing is paying artists a living wage.
+Streamers make it easier than ever to listen to and distribute music.
+What they aren't doing is paying artists a living wage, and that's OK.
+Here's why...

 Black and white image of a Vintage Sony Radio and Amplifier